• Skip to primary navigation

 Preschool and Kindergarten Writing Prompts for Kids

-Without a doubt the best way to help young children develop writing skills is to have regular exposure to engaging writing activities.
+Teaching writing to young kids can be a little intimidating at first.
+Once kids know the basics of sounding out words and can begin to put together simple sentences, we can help them practice writing by providing creative writing ideas and giving them ample time to engage in free writing.
+Without a doubt the best way to help young children develop writing skills is to have regular exposure to engaging creative writing activities.
 If kids have writing tools available and write regularly they will naturally experiment with print making and beginning writing.

-We recommend providing various opportunities for writing.
+To help children learn to write and share ideas we recommend providing various opportunities for writing practice.
 Try things like:

 • Modeled writing where you as an adult write and think aloud as you share what you are writing with input from students